fariasf/drdt/drdt-vagrant/README.md

 	11 ) exit

-	12 ) varnish provision    *that should complete the build and the site will be up and running.
+	12 ) vagrant provision    *that should complete the build and the site will be up and running.

 Access information:
 ___________________